ankitnewjobs/Azure-Practices-Examples/Example: 11/Demo.md

 # Implement Azure Container Apps

-- Lab introduction
+# Lab introduction

-In this lab, you learn how to implement and deploy Azure Container Apps.
+- In this lab, you learn how to implement and deploy Azure Container Instances.

 # Lab scenario